The Burden of Proof (miniseries): Release

 The miniseries was a production by Mike Robe Productions, Capital Cities and ABC Video Enterprises, it's aired in the ABC on February 9, 1992.
 ABC handled U.S. distribution, while Warner Bros. handled International distribution.
 Warner Bros. handles the rights of the miniseries to be released on theatrical versions and on home video (including Warner Home Video).
 As of 1996, The Walt Disney Company now owns domestic rights to The Burden of Proof through ABC, which had obtained the miniseries rights domestically.

+Awards and nominations

 Home media

 The duo-series has been released on VHS and DVD as a single movie, albeit a 184-minute release.